 Once they’d cooled I used the juice of the other lemon and a few tablespoons of icing sugar to make some super tangy lemon icing.
 I only iced a few of them as I wanted to try and freeze the rest for lunchboxes but obviously make more icing if you think you’ll eat them all.

-I topped them off with a fresh blueberry and a few crunchy lemon sprinkles and they were delicious.
+I topped them off with a fresh blueberry and a few crunchy lemon sprinkles and they were absolutely delicious.

 Don’t grate the lemon rind in advance as it will lose some of it’s moisture.